simonv3/userNeedResearchBook/text/introduction.md

 ## Couldn't I just ask what they want?

-Since we talk about finding user needs, an obvious question is if we could not just ask them what they want and just build it.
+Since we talk about finding user needs, an obvious question is if we could not just ask those users what they want and just build it.
 But this may not be a good idea.

 Usually, people want a better version of what they already have.
 Henry Ford allegedly said »If I had asked people what they wanted, they would have said faster horses«.
 Instead of faster horses, Ford sold a product that satisfied an underlying motivation – getting quickly from A to B – instead of the specific wish.

-Getting to know about the underlying motivation (why do they want to get from A to B?), the activities (How do they currently get from A to B) and their problems (What is currently unpleasant about getting from A to B) is what helps us to understand users better.
+Getting to know about the underlying motivation (why do they want to get from A to B?), the activities (how do they currently get from A to B) and their problems (what is currently unpleasant about getting from A to B) is what helps us to understand users better.

 This does not mean that what people wish can or should be ignored or that some ingenious designer is needed to show them their true needs.
-I just want to say that asking for needs directly and than just building it is not as simple and helpful as it seems intuitively.
+I just want to say that asking for needs directly and than just building it is not as simple and helpful as it might seem.

 ## In which situations/project state can I use these methods?

 Methods for finding user needs are usually applied in early project stages.
-The focus is not on evaluating what has been build so much, but more on how to improve future designs.
+The focus is not on evaluating what has been built, but more on how to improve future designs.
 So the research takes place before you decide which features go in the product and how they exactly work.
 Here are some scenarios in which finding out about the how and why about the user's work makes sense:

 1. There is a broad topic given which you want to explore further.